mstksg/inCode/copy/entries/inside.md

 ### Functor

 This concept of "bringing functions into worlds" is actually a useful and generalizable concept.
-In fact, in the standard libraryies, there's a typeclass (which is like an interface, sorta, for you Java/OOP people) that provides a common API/interface for "worlds that you can bring functions into."
+In fact, in the standard libraries, there's a typeclass (which is like an interface, sorta, for you Java/OOP people) that provides a common API/interface for "worlds that you can bring functions into."

 We call it `Functor`: